jrstromme/MC_Exam_Random_Generator/README.md

       * If you have a very long question and don't care/would want it to wrap across pages, simply use the standard `\question` from the exam package with no brackets.

+   3. If you want to add explanations for the answers for a question, you can use `\sol{}`.
+This is a custom wrapper around the exam class's solution system to print it in RED color.

    ## Folders: